 5. Managing the Costs of Your Quick Service Restaurant

 - Food Costs: Managing food costs, without letting it affect the quality remains one the biggest challenges in the QSR industry.
 The cost of raw materials rise, but competitive prices mean that the MRP of items cannot be increased every so often.
+One way to tackle this issue is joining ‘Purchase Groups’ where because of the sheer number of buyers the supplier often reduces prices.
+You could also go for credit purchases as opposed to cash.
 Find out how to combat rising food prices and control food costs.

-- Labor Costs: Extreme attrition in the staff leads to high labor costs for retention.
-With stiff competition, poaching of employees is also a concern that results in high labor costs.
-Try out these tips to control the labor costs of your restaurant.
+- Labour Costs: Extreme attrition in the staff leads to high labour costs for retention.
+With stiff competition, poaching of employees is also a concern that results in high labour costs.
+Try out these tips to control the labour costs of your restaurant.

 Improving inventory systems helps to reduce the cost of material handling and wastage.
-You can improve labor efficiency and cut labor costs through better scheduling.
+You can improve labour efficiency and cut labour costs through better scheduling.
 Measure the quality of incoming material, work in progress and output.

-You can also reduce labor costs by automating your outlet with the help of POS.
-Automatic billing, online ordering, inventory management etc help you optimize your restaurant in limited resources.
+You can also reduce labour costs by automating your outlet with the help of POS.
+Automatic billing, online ordering, inventory management etc help you optimize your restaurant even with limited resources.

 6. Monitoring Multiple Quick Service Restaurant Outlets

 Managing one outlet is a plateful in itself.
 Managing several outlets, while striving to maintain consistency throughout, is a humongous task.
 Delegating responsibilities and depending on the restaurant manager becomes inevitable in this case.
 However, you must still keep an eye on all the on-going of your outlets.
 Standardization and consistency need to be maintained, about which we have already talked above.